Give Page Feedback

 Worlds - World Regions

-World Regions define an Origin Cell (from the Base Grouping) and collection of LOD specific Streamable Grid Cells from one or more World Groupings.
-They are useful for fixed (non-endless) Worlds and can be used as an alternative or in conjunction with Active Grids.
+World Regions define a World Grid Origin Cell and collection of LOD specific Streamable Grid Cells from one or more Zone Groupings.
+They are useful for Non-Endless Worlds and can be used as an alternative or in conjunction with Active Grids.

 Besides possibly changing the Origin Cell, loading a World Region adds a single World Cell user for each Cell in its collection.
-These cells are associated with a specific LOD and World Grouping.
+These cells are associated with a specific LOD and Zone Grouping.

 Unloading a World Region removes a single World Cell user for each Cell in its collection.